BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

 > If the new password does not comply with the Password Policy, the original password provided by the Banco de Portugal will be re-requested.
-You get the message authentication failed, please try again."
+You get the message "Authentication failed, please try again."
 See Appendix 3 for details.

 >